Narayanapur, Bidar

 Narayanapur is a village situated 3 kilometres away from Basavakalyan taluk of Bidar district in the Indian state of Karnataka.

 History

 The village is mentioned as Tribhuvana Tilaka Shri Rama Narayanapura, Rayanarayanapura and Viranarayanapura.

 Shiva Temple

 Narayanapur is renowned for the ancient 12th-century Shiva temple, built during the Chalukyan reign and located in the village.
 In addition, there are a few other temples like Bhagyavanti Temple, Lakshmi Temple, Bhavani Temple, and Hanuman Temples in Narayanpur.

-JNV (Jawahar Navodaya Vidyalaya) BIDAR

-JNV or Javahar Navodaya Vidyalaya (An autonomous body of Human resource and development ministry, govt of India) Bidar is a premier educational institute located near the village.